mrled/progfiguration/docs/src/getting-started/create-nodes-groups.rst

 3. Place the private key in the correct location on each node, by default ``/etc/progfiguration/node.age``.

+.. note:: What is ``sitedata``?

+    Progfiguration supports pluggable secrets storage backends that implement the :class:`progfiguration.inventory.invstores.SecretStore` protocol.
+    The ``newsite`` command uses a build-in backend that uses Age, :class:`progfiguration.inventory.storeimpl.agesecrets.AgeSecretStore`,
+    but you could also write your own and use that instead.
+    Because Age-related information is site-specific,
+    it goes in the ``.sitedata`` attribute of a node object.

 Once we have the pubkey stored in the node's Python module, you can use ``progfigsite encrypt`` to store secrets.